yupferris/nvscene-presentation/README.md

        - Build a frontend
        - Show tool
    - Now the music tool didn't have everything I wanted, BUT what it did have was WYHIWYG, and that's RAD.

+ - Be Rad
-   - This is about the time where I was just super stoked at what I had working
+   - This is about the time where I was just super stoked about what I had working
      - Decided to commit to a demo the next Easter
-   - Lo and behold, we entered crunch time at work, and this was all put on hold
+   - Lo and behold, we entered crunch time at work, and this had to wait for a bit
    - Wasn't able to pick it up again until about 3 weeks before Easter
      - I REALLY wanted to release something tho!!
      - Started thinking of ways I could possibly do a demo in 3 weeks